Linear Combinations of Logarithms of $L$-functions over Function Fields at Microscopic Shifts and Beyond: Acknowledgments

 \section{Acknowledgments}

 The first author was partially supported by a postdoctoral fellowship of the Pacific Institute for the Mathematical Sciences.
 The second author acknowledges financial support from the Australian Research Council Grant DP230100534 and the Max Planck Institute for Mathematics, Bonn.
+The authors all thank Jon P. Keating for his quick comments on this paper and also Paul Bourgade for suggesting a study of the FHK conjecture as in Section \ref{subsubsec:future}.